-Anza what?
-Borrego who?
-That is usually most people’s reaction when you bring up California’s Anza-Borrego Desert State Park.
-Just over two hours from Orange County, this little known secret gem is the state’s largest park with over 600,000 acres, 12 distinct and vastly different wilderness areas, miles of dirt roads to off road on and ample options for hiking trails.
+California’s Anza Borrego Desert State Park is just over two hours from Orange County.
+This little known secret gem is the state’s largest park with over 600,000 acres, 12 distinct and vastly different wilderness areas, miles of dirt roads to off road on, and ample options for hiking trails.

 The park was named for the 18th century Spanish explorer Juan Bautista de Anza and the word borrego, the Spanish word for sheep.
 Anza-Borrego Desert State Park was first commissioned for creation in 1927 and completed its first and only visitor center in 1979.
 This visitor center was built many years after the consolidation of the two separate parks of Borrego State Park and the Anza Desert State Park into the one massive land of many uses that it is now.

 And that my friends is what Anza-Borrego Desert State Park is, and yet it is so much more.
 Here is your must do guide to exploring California’s largest and very cherished desert adventure playground.

 Address: 200 Palm Canyon Drive, Borrego Springs, CA 92004